syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## Animation

 The `SfTreeView` supports to animate expanding or collapsing the [TreeViewNode](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html).
-To enable/disable the animation use [IsAnimationEnabled](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_IsAnimationEnabled) property of `SfTreeView`.
+To enable or disable the animation, use the [IsAnimationEnabled](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_IsAnimationEnabled) property of `SfTreeView`.

 N> The default value of the `IsAnimationEnabled` property is `false`.